Time: 18:00 - 19:30

 What level is the course and do I need any particular skills?

-If you are new to City Lit classes please download our: preparation piece for piano/Keyboards 1F .
-We recommend you study this music ready for the start of your class as it addresses many of the points already covered in the previous piano class.
-Please contact us on firstname.lastname@example.org if you find the piece too difficult for two weeks’ practice.
+If you already have experience of playing piano and reading music, and are not sure about your level, you can download our: preparation piece for piano/Keyboards 1F ..
+If you can play this piece easily (with two weeks’ practice) then this class is the right level for you.
+We also recommend you study this music ready for the start of your class as it addresses many of the points already covered in the previous piano class.

 How will I be taught, and will there be any work outside the class?